Today I am sharing how to declutter Christmas decorations – 5 tips that work!

-During the last 2 years of decluttering my Christmas decorations I have picked up some simple tips.
+During the last 2 years of decluttering my Christmas decorations, I have picked up some simple tips.
 Anyone can simplify their stuff it just takes some time and effort.

 Keeping every card that was ever given to me!
 I totally understand how Christmas decorations can be sentimental, but I also don’t want to store 5 bins of decor that I only use once a year.

 Here are five simple ways to cut down on your Christmas decor before it takes over your entire storage area.

-DID YOU USE IT LAST YEAR?
+DID YOU USE THE CHRISTMAS DECOR LAST YEAR?

 I know if I don’t use something two years in a row I am probably never going to use it again.
 If this is a sentimental item I might take a picture of it or I might see if a relative wants it.

 DECIDE ON HOW MANY BINS

-As the bin was filling up I started to set aside anything that had no meaning or I felt served no purpose.
+As the bin was filling up I started to set aside anything that had no meaning or that I felt served no purpose.
 Surprising myself I was able to get everything into one large bin.
-The lid barely fit on, but that is besides the point.
+The lid barely fits on, but that is beside the point.

 THINK ABOUT THE FUTURE

 Think about how much fun it will be to decorate because I am keeping everything I love.
-If I were to move in the future it will be so easy to grab this one box knowing everything I want is in here.
+If I were to move in the future it would be so easy to grab this one box knowing everything I want is in here.